Vegetable Soup that’s anything but boring—bold, hearty, packed with veggies, and it’s got a secret flavor boost!

 The secret to this vegetable soup’s flavor is pesto!

-It adds tons of flavor without any extra work.
-Instead of chopping herbs or grating cheese, just stir in a spoonful of fresh basil pesto, and you’re ready for a delicious soup.
+It adds bold flavor with zero extra effort.
+No chopping herbs or grating cheese—just stir in a spoonful of fresh basil pesto, and get ready to be amazed!

 All the ingredients in this recipe are prepped and ready for easy assembly—veggies, tomatoes, lemon, garlic, seasonings, and broth.